Chapter 3. The pcs command-line interface

 join totem values.

-- For information on adding and removing nodes from an existing cluster, see Managing cluster nodes.
+- For information about adding and removing nodes from an existing cluster, see Managing cluster nodes.

-- For information on adding and modifying links in an existing cluster, see Adding and modifying links in an existing cluster.
+- For information about adding and modifying links in an existing cluster, see Adding and modifying links in an existing cluster.

-- For information on modifyng quorum options and managing the quorum device settings in a cluster, see Configuring cluster quorum. and Configuring quorum devices.
+- For information about modifyng quorum options and managing the quorum device settings in a cluster, see Configuring cluster quorum. and Configuring quorum devices.

 3.7.
 Displaying the corosync.conf file with the pcs command